k0sukey/TiPlatformConnect/README.md

 * Added flickr.js.
 But in development...
 * Added github.js
 * Added linkedin.js
+* Added google.js
 * Rewrite the app.js
 * Extend platform.request(path, params, headers, httpVerb, callback); path is replaced url possible.
 Added headers.

 ## How to use

-See Resouces/app.js
+See Resources/app.js

 ## twitter.js

 update_with_media support!
-How to Resouces/app.js
+How to Resources/app.js

 ## tumblr.js